-New positions created and vacant positions may include Saturday and/or Sunday as a (2) regular workday.
+(2) Positions may include Saturday and/or Sunday as a regular workday.
 Postings for these positions shall state the consecutive days of work.

-No regular employee hired prior to March 24, 2005 shall be required to work Saturday (3) or Sunday as a regular workday, unless the employee is currently scheduled to work Saturday or Sunday.
+(3) No regular employee hired prior to March 24, 2005 shall be required to work Saturday or Sunday as a regular workday, unless the employee is currently scheduled to work Saturday or Sunday.